Radon Gas

 What Is Radon And Is It Dangerous?

-What Is Radon Gas& Where Does It Come From?
+Where Does Radon Gas Come From?

 There is Radon everywhere.
 It is a odourless and colourless radioactive gas formed naturally in all rocks and soil because of the decay of uranium.